Home

 Each year, the NDIA releases information on NDIS changes that may be implemented from 01 July.
 This includes what supports are available, how much they cost and how providers need to bill for them.
 This year, there are some important changes to unpack.

-Using the current information released by the NDIA this week, we’ve broken down what changes may be happening from 01 July and highlighted the most important information.
+Using the information released by the NDIA, we’ve broken down what changes effective as of 01 July and highlighted the most important information.
 Some changes are straightforward, others need further action.
-Particularly if you're a provider or if you're accessing Supported Independent Living (SIL).
+Particularly if you're a provider or accessing Supported Independent Living (SIL).

 Changes to Pricing Arrangements and Price Limits